 Day cream for the skin is formulated to minimise the pores and help the body protect and support your skin during the harsh conditions encountered during the waking hours of the day, such as UV.
 And, at night your skin’s pores need to relax, open up and breathe again, meaning your skin will be more permeable for repair.

 All of the internal hormone production at night causes skin dehydration, however.
-So nighttime is the best time to apply a moisturising topical night cream to the skin to receive the most benefit from it.
+So nighttime is the best time to apply a moisturising topical night cream to.
+Your skin will receive the most benefit from it.

-You can try a moisturising sleep mask to help combat your thirsty skin, like Cloud9 Skin Solutions Good Night sleep mask as part of your nighttime regimen.
-Its formula is designed to soothe and nourish as it combines avocado oil and a healthy mixture of antioxidants and vitamins.
+You can try a moisturising sleep mask to help combat your thirsty skin.
+Incorporate Cloud9 Skin Solutions Good Night sleep mask as part of your nighttime regimen.
+This formula is designed to soothe and nourish.
+It combines avocado oil and a healthy mixture of antioxidants and vitamins.
 It will help to renew, restore, and seal in needed moisture.
 And it will act as a barrier for dirt and grime that might settle into your pores during the night.